HybriD3-database/MatD3/doc/setup.rst

     Username to use for the SMTP server defined in EMAIL_HOST **EMAIL_HOST_PASSWORD**
-    Password to use for the SMTP server defined in EMAIL_HOST **USE_SQLITE**
+    Password to use for the SMTP server defined in EMAIL_HOST **SELENIUM_DRIVER**
+    Which driver to use for running tests with Selenium.
+Options are "Firefox" and "Chrome" (case insensitive).
+If not present, Firefox is used.
+  **USE_SQLITE**
     Whether to use the SQLite database.
 If false or not present, mySQL is used instead.
   **DEBUG**